observatorium/api/README.md

     	Maximum number of of reusable buffer used for copying HTTP reverse proxy responses. (default 2048) -proxy.buffer-size-bytes int
-    	Size (bytes) of reusable buffer used for copying HTTP reverse proxy responses. (default 32768) -proxy.flush-interval string
+    	Size (bytes) of reusable buffer used for copying HTTP reverse proxy responses. (default 32768) -proxy.flush-interval duration
     	The flush interval to flush to the proxy while copying the response body.
 If zero, no periodic flushing is done.
-A negative value means to flush immediately after each write to the client. (default "-1ns")
+A negative value means to flush immediately after each write to the client. (default -1ns)
-  -web.grace-period string
+  -web.grace-period duration
-    	The time to wait after an OS interrupt received. (default "5s") -web.listen string
+    	The time to wait after an OS interrupt received. (default 5s) -web.listen string
-    	The address on which internal server runs. (default ":8080") -web.timeout string
+    	The address on which internal server runs. (default ":8080") -web.timeout duration
-    	The maximum duration before timing out the request, and closing idle connections. (default "5m")
+    	The maximum duration before timing out the request, and closing idle connections. (default 5m0s)
 ```